https-github-com-KairiyamaCristian/Randomizer/README.md

 # Randomizer
-"A website that helps you randomize various things and lets you make decisions in a unique way."
+"A website that helps you randomize various things and lets you make decisions in a unique way..."